jzambranom/Tree-demography-and-biogeography/README.md

 •	An R subfolder is stored in Code/Demographic models and includes R scripts to run tree survival and growth models.
 This script follows the methods in the Supplementary Information of the paper.

 •	An RJAGS subfolder is stored in Code/Demographic models and contains individual tree survival and growth jags models.
 These are kept separately and are needed to run hierarchical models including species and individual level data.
+For instructions in downloading JAGS, see the home page at: https://mcmc-jags.sourceforge.io.
+We used the lastest JAGS version 4.3.1.

 •	All of the data needed to run the analyses are stored in Data/.